Bertrand31/AirportMatching/README.md

 The solution that was picked is to use a KD-Tree, but simplified and now tightly coupled to our
 use-case: it only supports the types we need and operates with two-dimensional points.
 Thus, we get maximum performance and [a rather simple implementation](src/main/scala/airportmatching/Artemis.scala).
+It was named after [Artemis](https://upload.wikimedia.org/wikipedia/commons/2/2a/Diane_de_Versailles_Leochares_2.jpg), the Greek goddess of the hunt.

 It provides `Θ(n log² n)` time complexity for build (in our case, only performed once upon boot), and nearest-neighbour search in `Θ(log n)`.